Wellspring logo skip to main content

 How do Wellspring’s programs help people living with cancer and caregivers?

-Over 600 Canadians are diagnosed with cancer every day [2].
+Over 650 Canadians are diagnosed with cancer every day[2].
 In addition to dealing with pain, nausea and fatigue, many are worried about their families, finances, jobs and future.
 For many, significant physical, emotional, and financial challenges persist for years after diagnosis, and for some, the situation seems unrecoverable.

 2 in 3 cancer survivors experience difficult times after treatment ends.
 Of these: [3]

-The COVID-19 Pandemic has compounded the financial, emotional, and physical issues for people coping with cancer.
-Cancellations and long delays in screening and treatment have resulted in patients being diagnosed with more complex and difficult cancer cases, often in later stage than would have been the case pre-COVID.
+The COVID-19 pandemic has compounded the financial, emotional, and physical issues for people coping with cancer.
+Cancellations and long delays in screening and treatment have resulted in patients being diagnosed with more complex and difficult cancer cases, often in later stages than would have been the case pre-COVID.
 Pandemic-related declines in diagnosis and treatment could result in at least 21,247 more cancer deaths than predicted between 2020-2030.[4]

 The health system is overburdened and people need help today.